xwipeoutx/hololens-workshop/2-spatial-mapping/2-using-spatial-mapper.md

 While a wireframe is great for development, it's dodgy on a real device - you want to see the room, not a wireframe on top of the room.

 However, it's often desirable to make sure you can't see through the walls - this is meant to be mixed reality after all.
-If I have a car behind a garage door, I shouldn't see the car.
+If my holographic ball rolls into another room, and there's a wall in the way, I don't want to be able to see it.

 To configure the mesh to use a wireframe material: